abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 Note the use of [[getden_filepath]] to read the DEN.nc file instead of [[getden]] or [[irdden]].

 At this point, it is worth commenting about the use of [[nbdbuf]].
-As mentioned in the documentation, **the highest energy states require more iterations to convergence**.
+As mentioned in the documentation, **the highest energy states require more iterations to converge**.
 To avoid wasting precious computing time, we use a buffer that is ~10% of [[nband]].
 This trick significantly reduces the wall-time as the NSCF calculation completes only when the first [[nband]] - [[nbdbuf]] states are converged within [[tolwfr]].